suvathiks/CCDNUserSecurityBundle/Resources/doc/install.md

 Use the ignore list for routes you do not want to track for the redirect path after a successful login.

->Please note that for either 'force_account_recovery' or 'block_pages' to function, you need to specify the 'route_login' config, also you must specify the route for the account recovery page.
->Once you have enabled either 'force_account_recovery' or 'block_pages', you must specify the routes that you want blocked once the number of attempts has been reached.
+>Once you have enabled 'block_pages', you must specify the routes that you want blocked once the number of attempts has been reached.
 >In order that the forced account recovery process works, the limit must be set lower than the block_pages process, otherwise page blocking will supersede this and prevent it from working and the route must be provided for the account recovery page.

 ### Step 4: enable handlers